Vicky-Lind/Node-Harjoituksia/README.md

     4. ✅Fix General page on mobile

 - MIXED 🔀
+    1. ✅Finish the Spot Price page
+        - Figure out what goes in the blue div in Spot Price page
+        - Finish the other boxes
-    1. 🟩Correctly translate
+    2. 🟩Correctly translate
         - Translate all texts
         - Translate all buttons, links chart/table elements & icons..etc.
-    2. 🟩Create the Weather Page
+    3. 🟩Create the Weather Page
-    3. 🟩Finish the Spot Price page
-        - Figure out what goes in the blue div in Spot Price page
-        - Finish the other boxes
     4. 🟩Create Settings Page
     5. 🟩Create dark/light theme
     6. 🟩Update the Weather Data in General page
+    7. 🟩Add "Kipuraja" for user to set
+    8. 🟩Create & train AI price prediction
+    9. 🟩

 ## Ideas to add